 For more information on making federal tax deposits, see How To Deposit in section 11.
 To get more information about EFTPS or to enroll in EFTPS, visit www.eftps.gov or call 1-800-555-4477.
-Additional information about EFTPS is also available in Publication 966, The Secure Way to Pay Your Federal Taxes.
+Additional informa-

 Aggregate Form 941 filers.
 Agents must complete Schedule R (Form 941), Allocation Schedule for Aggregate Form 941 Filers, when filing an aggregate Form 941, Employer's QUARTERLY Federal Tax Return.
 Aggregate Forms 941 may only be filed by agents approved by the IRS under section 3504 of the Internal Revenue Code.
 To request approval to act as an agent for an employer, the agent files Form 2678, Employer/Payer Appointment of Agent, with the IRS.